7 Essential Data Prep Tasks for Self-Service AnalyticsReading time: 4 minutes

 Data analytics is an important component of strategic decision making for nearly every industry.
-Because insightful reports are only as good as the quality of data that feeds them, efficiently sourcing and then prepping the data are critical first steps.
+Because insightful reports are only as good as the quality of data that feeds them, efficiently sourcing the data and performing data prep tasks are critical first steps.
 The data collection landscape has changed with the growth of business tools like SalesForce and QuickBooks.
 These tools allow for easy on-demand access to customer information and live data on transactions and business processes.
 Lag time associated with data entry is being reduced and general access to data is increasing due to the ease of use and adoption of such tools.

-Furthermore, legacy data storage products have been given new life with the increased availability of analytics tools.
+Furthermore, the increased availability of analytics tools gives legacy data storage products new life.
 Large databases systems like Oracle, SQL, or MySQL that have been used for years for collecting data points on customers and business activity can now be integrated with modern data analytics tools, making it easier to analyze that data in new ways that are less cumbersome than previous methods.

 Sourcing and then analyzing your data may sound complicated enough to consider hiring an outside firm.
 However, the process of self-service data analytics is becoming relatively simple.
 Previous data analytics hurdles like using complex coding languages or dense database management procedures are becoming less necessary with new tools that help users build reports and discover insights with little technical knowledge.

 In most cases, there are a variety of tasks that need to be completed with the data prior to analysis.
 These are referred to as data prep tasks because they help prepare and then transform the data from its raw state to a more optimal state for observing actions and patterns within the data.
 This post will explore seven essential data prep tasks a typical user will encounter when preparing to analyze a dataset.

 Aggregating is sorting data and then expressing the data in summary form.